What is a thermocouple? How do they work?

 What is a type J thermocouple?

 So what is a type J thermocouple?
 Type J Thermocouples are also very common.
 It has a smaller temperature range than a type K thermocouples with a range of 0 to 600 Deg C. The Type J is made up of two dissimilar metals which are Iron / Copper-Nickel (Also known as Constantan).
-Cost-wise they are very similar to type K.
+Cost-wise, type J thermocouples are very similar to type K, and some come with an additional sheath for insulation to prolong their life.

 One of the most popular applications you find type J being used is in the plastics industry.